-3.1.1 Implementation of Policy
+2.1.1 Implementation of Policy

-Although responsibility for the overall effectiveness of the health and safety policy remains with the Chief Executive; the Group Property Director and Operations Director are responsible for the day-to-day implementation of the policy.
-This includes risk assessments to eliminate or reduce, to the lowest practicable level, potential hazards and to satisfy themselves that any activity carried out within their area of authority, conforms to all current legislation, approved codes of practice and guidance.
+Although responsibility for the overall effectiveness of the health and safety policy remains with the Chief Executive; the Property Services Director is responsible for the dayto-day implementation of the policy.
+This includes risk assessments to eliminate or reduce, to the lowest practicable level, potential hazards and to satisfy themselves that any activity carried outwithin their area of authority, conforms to all current legislation, approved codes of practiceand guidance.

-3.1.2 Co-operation of Employees
+2.1.2 Co-operation of Employees

-Responsibility also rests with employees, to co-operate with the implementation of this policy and to assist Unite in providing, so far as is reasonably practicable, a safe and healthy work environment.
+Responsibility also rests with employees, to co-operate with the implementation of this policyand to assist Unite in providing, so far as is reasonably practicable, a safe and healthy work environment.

-3.1.3 Health and Safety Assistance
+2.1.3 Health and Safety Assistance

-In accordance with Regulation 7 of the Management of Health and Safety at Work Regulations 1999, a Head of Health and Safety is appointed as the competent person to provide health and safety advice.
-A corporate Health and Safety Team provides a strategic direction within the organisation.
-Advising and assisting every area of the business to implement health and safety systems, policies and procedures to ensure compliance with health and safety legislation, Approved Codes of Practice and guidance.
+In accordance with Regulation 7 of the Management of Health and Safety at Work Regulations1999, Unite will appoint appropriate competent person(s) in order to ensure that the business undertakes it health and safety duties.
+The Health and Safety Team assists in providing strategic direction within the organisation as well as advising and assisting all areas of the business to implement health and safety systems, policies and procedures, in order to ensure compliance with health and safety legislation, approved codes of practice and guidance.